hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

   </p>
 </div>

-The left map shows how much attention each country's manifestos give to animal welfare (darker = more attention).
-The right map highlights the dominant frame in each country, excluding the catch-all "General animal welfare" category to emphasize more specific narratives. *Frames definitions are detailed [below](#frames-manifesto)*.

 A central belt (Germany, Netherlands, Belgium, Austria) gives animal welfare more space and mostly leads with factory farming critiques.
 France, Spain, and Poland mention animal welfare less overall but surface cruelty more often.

-Looking across all European parties, Green parties consistently rank among the highest in attention to animal welfare.
+Looking across all European parties, Green and animalist parties unsurprisingly rank among the highest in attention to animal welfare.

 <div class="chart-item">
   <div class="chart-heading">